Become a Godfather or Godmother of One of Our Cars

 CADILLAC SERIES 6200 CONVERTIBLE - 1959

 The 1959 Cadillac is known for its iconic tail fins with twin bullet-shaped taillights.
 It also got a new grille pattern that was meant to reference jewellery.
 For 1959, the Series 62 became the Series 6200.
-Standard equipment was extensive: power brakes, power steering, automatic transmission, reverse lights, two-speed wipers and make-up mirror.
+Standard equipment was extensive: power brakes, power steering, automatic transmission, reverse lights, two-speed wipers and a make-up mirror.
 The convertible model had electric windows and a two-way adjustable seat.
 Elvis Presley already sang about a ‘pink Cadillac’, and when he went touring in his dream car, a Cadillac Fleetwood Series 60, in 1954, he painted it in pink.
 Since then, a pink Cadillac has been invariably associated with ‘The King’.

 CITROËN C3 5HP - 1924